nejadipour/Iaeste-Front-Revamp/README.md

 # IAESTE Iran Frontend Revamp

 This repository contains the code for the redevelopment of the IAESTE Iran website.
-The project was built using React and Vite, with the goal of providing a modern, user-friendly interface for the organization's online platform.
+The project was built using React, Ant Design and Vite, with the goal of providing a modern, user-friendly interface for the organization's online platform.

 ## Project Status